anthonyharrison/lib4sbom/README.md

 1 The set_type method is used to indicate the purpose of the package (e.g. Application, Library, Operating-System).

 2 The set_checksum method takes two parameters, the checksum algorithm (e.g. SHA256) and the actual checksum value (as a string)

+3 The set_licensedeclared method takes an optional second parameter which is the license name.
+In this case the first parameter, license, is assumed to be the license text rather than the license identity.

 There is an additional setter method, **set_value**(_attribute, value_) which allows the setting of any attribute.